 - Managing Editor of “Frontiers of Biosciences.”

-- Reviewed for many granting agencies including NIH, US Department of Defense, Alzheimer's association, Italian Telethon Grants, Consiglio Nazionale delle Ricerche (CNR) Italy, Scottish Hospital Endowments Research Trust Grants, Medical Research Council (MRC) UK, National Medical Research Council (NMRC) Singapore, and US-Israel Binational Science Foundation.
+- Reviewed for many granting agencies including National Institutes of Health (NIH), National Science Foundation (NSF), US Department of Defense (DoD), Alzheimer's association, Italian Telethon Grants, Consiglio Nazionale delle Ricerche (CNR) Italy, Scottish Hospital Endowments Research Trust Grants, Medical Research Council (MRC) UK, National Medical Research Council (NMRC) Singapore, and US-Israel Binational Science Foundation.

 - Reviewed for many journals including Annals of Human Genetics, Biochimica et Biophysica Acta, Clinica Chimica Acta, Current Molecular Medicine, Drug News & Perspectives, Expert Opinion in Drug discovery, FEBS Letters, Human Molecular Genetics, Human Genetics, Journal of Molecular Medicine, Journal of Cell Biology, Journal of Molecular Biology, Medical Science Monitor, Nature series journals, Neurology India, Nucleic Acids Research, PLoS series journals, Proceedings of National Academy of Sciences (USA), Trends in Molecular Medicine.